alina1412/learning_tarantool/Readme.md

+# Learning examples for connecting to tarantool db
+(in docker)

+used docker image: tarantool/tarantool:3

+because it has type = 'uuid'

-**Installation**
+## **Installation**

 --sudo docker-compose up (for tarantool in docker with auth)

+(the line in docker-compose: `command: tarantool /usr/local/share/tarantool/app.init.lua` - isn't necessary. it creates some preparations for the example space. but in can be done manually)

---sudo docker exec -it mytarantool console (for creating spaces as preparation for connection in console, container_name in docker-compose)
+--sudo docker exec -it my_container_name console (for creating spaces as preparation for connection in console, container_name in docker-compose)

 --create virtual environment